 DIEL PH VARIABILITY

 The applicability of OA predictions to nearshore systems remains unclear, because they are modeled on the open ocean where conditions are stable over time.
 On reefs in Hawaii, I found that diel pH variability on shallow reefs often surpass year 2100 OA predictions.
 In Panamá, I found that, rather than increasing tolerances to OA as predicted by ecological theory, simultaneous exposure to pH variability exacerbated the effects of OA on CCA calcification.
+Moreover, history of exposure to extreme variability can have lasting negative legacy effects on subsequent responses of corallines to OA in the lab.
 These findings imply that some ecosystems with dynamic pH regimes may be more sensitive, and not more resilient, to global change.

 We exposed a common Caribbean crustose coralline alga to stable and variable pH in wet lab facilities in Bocas del Toro, Panama.